Cinnamon and Kale

 Are cocoa dusted almonds healthy?

 Yes!
 Almonds are a fantastically healthy snack, rich in Vitamin E, fibre, protein plus a number of vital minerals.
 Cocoa is rich in antioxidants.
 The only other ingredients in the recipe are a tiny amount of honey, cinnamon and a pinch of salt which is optional.
+This homemade cocoa dusted almonds recipe is free from refined sugar.

 How many calories are in cocoa dusted almonds?